The 5 Best Home Gym Flooring Ideas

 What is the Best Floor for a Home Gym?

-Rubber is the ultimate home gym flooring option because it’s great for covering any surface, including hard concrete, and can support even the heaviest exercise equipment.
+Rubber is the ultimate home gym flooring option because it’s great for covering any surface, including hard concrete floors, and can support even the heaviest exercise equipment.
 Rubber is popular for home gym flooring because it offers maximum durability and shock absorbency.

 You can buy rubber flooring in rolls, mats or interlocking tiles in different thicknesses and sizes on Amazon.
 American Floor Mats has 4-foot x 6-foot rubber rolls for less than $100.
 Those looking to cover a larger area can check out RevTime’s 8-foot x 6-foot rubber floor mat for around $150.
 For interlocking rubber tiles, consider IncStores 23-inch x 23-inch interlocking tiles made from recycled rubber at $70 for four tiles.